 Face Covering Requirement

-Students will be required to wear face coverings while in class, conducting business on campus, and in shared/common spaces.
+At Radford University, students will be required to wear face coverings while in class and shared/common spaces, as well as conducting business on campus.
 Faculty will be provided the option to stand behind a clear barrier at a podium or wear a face covering.
-The clear barrier is preferred as some students require accommodations for comprehension of material being discussed and/or presented.
 Employees, both faculty and staff, working independently in their offices will not have to wear face coverings.
 Employees in common areas and shared/meeting spaces will be required to wear face coverings.
 Face coverings will not be required outside; however, they will be required anywhere that appropriate physical distancing is not possible.

 Radford University is proud to be part of the Virginia Department of Health’s “Mask Up Virginia” Initiative.
-For additional information about the importance of cloth masks, students, faculty, and staff are being encouraged to visit https://www.vdh.virginia.gov/blog/2020/05/11/masks-up-why-you-need-to-be-wearing-a-cloth-mask.
+For information about the importance of face coverings, please visit https://www.vdh.virginia.gov/blog/2020/05/11/masks-up-why-you-need-to-be-wearing-a-cloth-mask/.